 It was a bath tub.
 But not just any old tub…

 Behind the frosted sliding doors of a cozy bedroom inside a 5th floor Parisian apartment, draw the bath after dark and wait for the show to start…

 Bath time will never be the same again.

 Paris Perfect has apartments all over town, I almost went for this stunner in Montmartre, an artist’s loft with an award-worthy front row view of the Basilica Sacré Coeur.
 Spoilt for choice, in the end I decided to go for something completely out of character for MessyNessyChic in an effort to avoid becoming my own cliché.
-Because behind all the Eiffel Tower tourist jokes and the anti-Pinterest Paris snobbism us locals sometimes get carried away with, I’m really just as much of a sucker for this stuff as a first-timer in Paris.
+Because behind all the Eiffel Tower tourist jokes, sometimes I’m really just as much of a sucker for this stuff as a first-timer in Paris.
 Who wouldn’t be?

-I interrupted my bath for some truffle pizza (not very Parisian, I know), but with the Eiffel Tower scheduled to sparkle every hour on the hour from dark until 1am, I planned on dipping in and out of the bath all evening with my glass of wine.
+With the Eiffel Tower scheduled to sparkle every hour on the hour from dark until 1am, plans for my overnight stay consisted of dipping in and out of the bath all evening with my glass of wine.